Regression Discontinuity Designs Under Interference

 The number of potential outcomes for each unit under interference depends on the specification of the interference set and the exposure mapping.
-For instance, with one treated exposure mapping, $G_i$ can only take two values, drastically reducing the number of potential outcomes.
-Overall, the above formulations of interference set and exposure mapping are general enough to encompass various scenarios and interference mechanisms with varying degrees of complexity.
+For instance, with one treated exposure mapping, $G_i$ takes only two values.
 Finally, Assumption \ref{ass:interfence} implies that the interference sets and the exposure mapping are correctly specified.

-Throughout the paper, we assume that the network $\bm{A}$ is fixed and constant during the study; it is not affected by the treatment vector $\bm{D}$ and is fully observed.
-This ensures that the interference sets are also observed and unaffected by the treatment.
+We assume that the network $\bm{A}$ is fixed and constant during the study; it is not affected by the treatment vector $\bm{D}$ and is fully observed, ensuring that the interference sets are also observed and unaffected by the treatment.
 In addition, the data $(\bm{X}, \bm{D}, \{Y_i(d,g)\}_{i \in \mathcal{N},\, d \in \{0,1\},\, g\in \mathcal{G}_i})$ are jointly distributed according to $P(\bm{A})$, a data-generating distribution depending on $\bm{A}$, that is, we assume that we have access to a random draw of these variables from this distribution for our population of $n$ connected units.
-Our approach, which treats potential outcomes as random variables, is commonly referred to as a model-based perspective \citep{hernanrobin}, and is similar to \citet{sofrygin17}, \citet{ogburn22}, and \citet{leung2023unconfoundedness}, who considered an interference setting where the observed data are generated from a random process conditional on the network.
+Our approach, which treats potential outcomes as random variables, is known as a model-based perspective \citep{hernanrobin}, and is similar to, e.g., \citet{ogburn22}, and \citet{leung2023unconfoundedness}, who consider an interference setting where the observed data are generated from a random process conditional on the network.